 This category is made up mainly of Pentecostal and Evangelical groups and includes Baptist churches.
 As well as facing the same challenges as historical Christian communities, it is almost impossible for these church groups to obtain registration and have the same civil rights as other churches with state recognition.
 Due to this impediment, congregations and their leaders face higher levels of repression and harassment.
-They are forced to act outside the law, and any of their activities are used as a pretext to fine or prosecute them.
-Most of the time, they do not have any other choice than to gather secretly in house churches and live in fear of being discovered by the regime and Party militants.
+They are forced to act outside the law, and any of their activities are used as a pretext to fine or prosecute them, especially if they are involved in humanitarian assistance.
+Most of the time, they have no choice but to meet in house churches, often fearing the consequences of being discovered by the regime.